We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It is a guide that includes anxiety education, encouragement, and research-based methods for reducing anxiety symptoms.

-It has an average customer rating of 4.6 out of 5 stars on Amazon and is available for around $9 on Kindle and $15 in paperback.
+It has an average customer rating of 4.6 out of 5 stars on Amazon and is available for free on Kindle and around $15 in paperback.

 Therapists reportedly recommend this workbook-style guide.
 It uses various techniques, including: